 Not much is known about Marguerite.
 Once a “domestic partner” to Frenchman Henri D’Arcantel.
-Meaning a relationship of convenience.
-Many women of color would use white men for their freedom.
+Basically a relationship of convenience.
+Many women of color used white men for their freedom.

 Marie was born out of an “affair” between Marguerite and Charles.
 She was still married to Henri.
-Possible truth, Henri didn’t care.
+It’s possible Henri didn’t care.

 Legend states Marguerite was a spiritualist.
-It fits considering what her daughter would become.
+Fits considering what her daughter became.

 Unlike the feared stereotype created by the Voodoo Queen Marie Laveau herself… the real woman was beautiful, kind and adored.
 This gave her attention.
 She never shied away.

 At a young age in 1819, Marie Laveau married Jacques Paris.
 Ended quickly in 1820 when Jacques mysteriously vanished.
 No body found.
 Some say he ran away to his home in Haiti.

 Jacques was declared dead and Marie called herself the “Widow Paris”.
 Then 6 years later Marie Laveau met Christophe de Glapion.

 Christophe was from a French family, a Creole and free person of color.
 His pale skin tricked many into thinking he was white.
 Christophe’s kind nature and endless respect for Marie made him a perfect match.

 They had 5 kids together… not the rumored 15.
 Confusion was common because of tricks played by Marie and her daughter (also Marie).
 The truth was 15 total, kids and grand kids

 Christophe died in 1855, and just like ex-husband Jacques Paris it was in mystery.
 No details, just that his death left Marie and the kids in debt.

 She was kicked out of her beloved home on St. Ann Street.
 Depressing because Marie owned that house.

 The Cottage on St. Ann —